June 23, 2010

 Dog owners know that fireworks, while perhaps the loudest of the summer traditions, are not the only scary time for dogs in the summer.
 Thunderstorms also cause anxiety in dogs.

 According to a survey published in the Journal of the American Animal Hospital Association, German Shepherds, Border Collies and other herding breeds typically exhibit the most anxiety during these storms, but the reasons for this increased susceptibility is unclear.

 Again, gradual training is the best option for treating your dog’s thunderphobia.
 Slowly introducing the sounds and sights of thunderstorms and rewarding positive reactions to the stimuli help the dog grow more accustomed to the storms.
 If your dog suffers from severe phobia that cannot be controlled by training, then consult your vet about other options, including medication.

-Remember as you prepare to celebrate the Fourth of July that the day can be a very stressful one for your dog.
+Remember as you prepare to celebrate that the holidays can be a very stressful for your dog.
 Add these steps to your list of to-dos for the holiday.
 And by all means, don’t miss the fireworks!
 With a little planning ahead, you can fully enjoy them, and protect your dog at the same time.